prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

 kubectl create -f https://raw.githubusercontent.com/kubernetes/ingress/master/examples/deployment/nginx/nginx-ingress-controller.yaml
 ```

 > Be certain to evaluate available Ingress controllers for the specifics of your  production environment.
 The NGINX Ingress Controller may or may not be suitable.
-Consider other solutions, like HA Proxy, Træfɪk, GCE, or AWS.
+Consider other solutions, like HA Proxy, Traefik, GCE, or AWS.

 > WARNING: If your Ingress is exposed to the internet, everyone can have full access on your resources.
 It's strongly recommend to enable an [external authentication][external-auth] or [whitelisting IP address][whitelist-ip].